mgm1313/OperationAIR/content/static-pages/en/faq/index.md

       cleaned using alcohol wipes.
 The same is true for washing hands for at least 20 seconds with soap.
 Furthermore, team members keep each other up to date via online meetings on platforms as Skype and Zoom
-  - question: Is OperationAIR also working on production and implementation in other countries?
-    answer: "When a clinically approved design is realized, for now, the aim is to produce and implement the ventilator in the Netherlands only.
-The design and all additional information will be made public, so other countries can use the design for production as well. "
 ---